vermuz/angularjstudy/README.md

 - Scope will show a lot of functions, that is AngularJS doing dependency injection
 - Inclusion of $scope in function parameters, leads to AngularJS recognizing that and injecting into the function

+# Using other angular services
+- Angular-Messages (will give you something like form error handling pretty quick)
+- Angular-Resource (good at loading resources pretty quick)